ncr121/gen_scenarios/README.md

 Column J (num_up): Number of bumps in the positive direction

 Column K (num_down): Number of bumps in the negative direction
+### Running the code
+Once the paramters are set, the file _gen_scenarios.py_ can be run and all tables and graphs will be generated on new sheets in _CDSO_deal_list.xlsx_.